pgillet/spark-article/13-templating.md

 There is an even more direct method `utils.create_from_yaml`, which reads Kubernetes objects from a yaml file.
-But we cannot use it, as we need to "parameterize" our yaml files before submitting them to the Kubernetes Python client.
+But we cannot use it, as we need to "parameterize" our YAML files before submitting them to the Kubernetes Python client.

 # Templating